hxf0801/wasnd855-docker/README.md

 ## How do I run it?
 1. Clone this repo `https://github.com/hxf0801/wasnd855-docker.git`
 2. Change to the repo dir `cd wasnd855-docker`
-3. Go to Directory `install` to build an WebSphere Application Server Network Deployment traditional Docker image.
+3. Go to Directory `install` to build an bare WebSphere Application Server Network Deployment traditional Docker image.
 And then go back here.
     > Refer to [the detailed steps](README_StepByStep.md) to find out more on **_`Build an IBM WebSphere Application Server Network Deployment traditional image`_**.
 4. Execute `docker-compose up -d`.
     > Refer to [the detailed steps](README_StepByStep.md) for **_Build an IBM WebSphere Application Server Network Deployment traditional deployment manager image_** and **_Build an IBM WebSphere Application Server Network Deployment traditional custom node image_**.